By Joe Sims

-In today’s society, the average teenager finds themselves drowning within a sea of uncertainty.
-With things such as the internet, the media, and personal influences, a teenager can often find themselves having a hard time finding something to truly believe in, yet alone something to stand for.
-There are many things that can cause a teenager to loose their direction; many distractions that can cause disarray, manipulation, or even destruction.
+In today’s society, the average teenager finds themselves drowning in a sea of uncertainty.
+With things such as the internet, the media, and personal influences, a teenager can often find themselves having a hard time finding something to truly believe in, let alone something to stand for.
+There are many things that can cause a teenager to lose their direction; many distractions that can cause disarray, manipulation, or even destruction.

-One of these teens, a Carrolton resident by the name of Alex Wallace, sat down with me to talk about her journey through life, and of the struggles she experienced while growing up.
-“It was pretty bad,” she explained while talking of the relationships at home, “My mom and I didn’t get along whatsoever, and I always kind of felt that I was in the way for her.
+One of these teens, a Carrolton resident by the name of Alex Wallace, sat down with me to talk about her journey through life, and the struggles she experienced while growing up.
+“It was pretty bad,” she explained while talking of the relationships at home, “My mom and I didn’t get along whatsoever, and I always kind of felt that I was in her way.
 Some days she would just worship me, and others she wouldn’t want me around.”
-As a result of the rollercoaster of emotions, Alex began to form trust issues with not only herself, but with authority.
-By the time she was eight years old, her parents had divorced, and Alex wanted nothing more than to live with her dad, but he refused; saying she needed a mother figure.
+As a result of the rollercoaster of emotions, Alex began to form trust issues with not only herself but with authority.
+By the time she was eight years old, her parents had divorced, and Alex wanted nothing more than to live with her dad, but he refused, saying she needed a mother figure.
 “I was so mad,” Alex remembers, “My dad moved away, giving my mom everything, including me.
-I understood why he said I needed a mother figure, but I did feel betrayed.””
+I understood why he said I needed a mother figure, but I did feel betrayed.”

-As her world became unmanageable, family members and loved ones intervened on Alex’s life.
-After being sent to a rehabilitation center in Utah, Nevada, Alex found herself alone in the Utah desert forced to look at her life, and the decisions that had brought her to that point.
+As her world became unmanageable, family members and loved ones intervened in Alex’s life.
+After being sent to a rehabilitation center in Utah, Nevada, Alex found herself alone in the Utah desert.
+She was forced to look at her life and the decisions that had brought her to that point.
 “I was sitting alone on this rock,” she remembered, “when I realized that I didn’t even know who I was.
 I spent so much of my life conforming to what others wanted that I had lost track of who I was.
 I broke down but, with help, was able to piece back together what I had lost.”

 Now, with two years sober, Alex Wallace is looking forward to attending college in the fall with plans of majoring in psychology with a minor in business.
 Her life experiences have inspired her to be more than just a survivor, but instead a helping hand.
 “I’m doing what the NA/AA philosophy says,” Alex commented, “give back what’s been freely given to you.
 I believe the best way to help a drug addict is by sharing your own experience, strength, and hope.”